axelhri/axelhri/README.md

-<h1 align="center">Hey 👋 i'm Axel.</h1>

-## 👨‍💻​ About me
+# 👨‍💻​ Hey there, i'm Axel !

-A coding enthusiast with a passion for crafting seamless and pleasant web experiences.
+I am a passionate developer from France 🥖 who's goal is to create smooth and pleasant web experiences.
-I'm always looking for new things to learn and ways to improve.
+I'm always on the look out for new stuff to learn and strive to improve in everything i do day by day !

 [My Portfolio](https://axel-houairi.vercel.app/)